Italy Travel Banner

 5) For a taste of local culture, consider attending a holiday concert in one of Italy’s beautiful churches or historic theaters.
 From classical performances in Venice’s Teatro La Fenice to Christmas concerts in Rome’s churches, these events offer a chance to experience Italy’s rich musical heritage in stunning settings.

-This is one of the biggest celebrations in Italy and is celebrated on December 8th.
-This national holiday kicks off the Christmas season with parades, special masses, and the lighting of Christmas trees in town squares across the country.
+This is one of the biggest celebrations in Italy.
+It is celebrated on December 8th.
+This national holiday welcomes the Christmas season with parades, special masses, and the lighting of Christmas trees in town squares across the country.

 In Rome, the Pope leads a special ceremony at the Spanish Steps, placing a wreath on the statue of the Madonna.

 If you are in Rome on Christmas Eve, you might catch a glimpse of the Pope delivering midnight mass at St. Peter’s Basilica.
-It is a once-in-a-lifetime experience, and the tickets are free but very hard to come by.
+It is a once-in-a-lifetime experience, and the tickets are free but very limited.

 For a truly unique celebration, head to Venice for New Year’s Eve.
 The city puts on a spectacular fireworks display over the lagoon, and locals and visitors alike gather in St. Mark’s Square for a massive group kiss at midnight!
 Many restaurants offer special New Year’s Eve menus, and the festivities often continue well into the early hours of January 1st.